What is dengue?

 - Between dusk and dawn, wear protective clothing with long sleeves.

 - When retiring for the evening, close windows and doors and use air conditioning.

-The Keys have an aggressive mosquito abatement program and the Florida Keys Mosquito Control District is concentrating eradication efforts in the section of Key Largo.
+The Keys have an aggressive mosquito abatement program and the Florida Keys Mosquito Control District is concentrating its eradication efforts.

 The Aedes aegypti mosquito is a freshwater mosquito, so the best way to thwart the insect’s spread and activity is to eliminate breeding venues.